 Produce additional statistics including annual, monthly, and daily flow comparisons.

-Produce overall, annual, and monthly timeseries graphs, flow frequency duration graphs, and timeseries graphs of other components such as potential evapotranspiration, lower zone storage, upper zone storage, etc.
+Produce overall, annual, and monthly timeseries graphs, flow frequency duration graphs, cumulative flow graphs, and timeseries graphs of other components such as potential evapotranspiration, lower zone storage, upper zone storage, etc.

 By default, HSPEXP+ (and its predecessor, HSPEXP) considers May, June, July to be the summer months, and December, January, February to be the winter months for calculating seasonal statistics.
 In HSPEXP+, summer and winter months can be specified in the EXS file, if changes to the default seasons are needed.
-Please refer to the setting up EXS file section for more details.
+Please refer to the EXS file section for more details.

-All graphs produced by HSPEXP+ are in high quality PNG format that can be directly inserted into reports and/or presentations.
+All graphs produced by HSPEXP+ are high quality PNG format that can be directly inserted into reports and presentations.

 All reports produced by HSPEXP+ can be directly opened in any spreadsheet program for quick viewing, formatting, and presentation.